 To comply with the Real Estate License Act and Commission rules, you must apply for a business entity broker’s license for your business entity.

 If you already have an unlicensed business entity that you use to accept your commissions, obtain a license by applying now for a business entity broker’s license.
 You must stop accepting commissions through your business entity until the license for a business entity broker has been issued.
 Be aware that because the business entity has engaged in unlicensed activity, the Commission will likely take disciplinary action.
 However, the Commission does take into consideration a voluntary admission of such unlicensed activity by an applicant.
-In such a scenario, it is currently the Commission’s practice to pursue a two-year probationary license for the business entity, but no fine is typically assessed.
+In such a scenario, it is currently the Commission’s practice to issue an advisory letter to the business entity.

 If you have any questions regarding this issue, please feel free to contact TREC.